lowRISC/lowrisc-site/content/blog/introducing-pirmin-and-laura.md

 making it fundamentally more collaborative and factoring in testing and maintenance sensibly.

-There are some really interesting challenges.
+"There are some really interesting challenges.
 For instance, you can't be 100% open right now in silicon, because in an actual manufactured chip there's a lot of analogue components as well as the open source digital bits, and those analogue bits are generally closely linked to the big foundries which